LoopKit/loopdocs/docs/version/development.md

 Please read this entire page before using any version of Loop other than the released code.

-Compared to the last release, v2.2.9, there have been architectural upgrades of a new user interface, improved notifications and alerts, and some new features.
-There is a formal onboarding process and more safety features.
-Updated documentation is a work-in-progress located under the [Loop 3](../loop-3/loop-3-overview.md) tab of LoopDocs.

 ## What are branches?

 There is a lot of discussion about "branches" with Loop but the concept is simple.
 Basically, they are all slightly different versions of Loop...kind of like different edits of the same book.